publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schI/m__us_usc_t50_s3048.md

     (b) __Benefits, allowances, travel, incentives__

-        (1) An employee detailed under subsection (a) of this section may be authorized any benefit, allowance, travel, or incentive otherwise provided to enhance staffing by the organization from which the employee is detailed.
+        (1) An employee detailed under subsection (a) may be authorized any benefit, allowance, travel, or incentive otherwise provided to enhance staffing by the organization from which the employee is detailed.

         (2)

-         The head of an agency of an employee detailed under subsection (a) of this section may pay a lodging allowance for the employee subject to the following conditions:
+         The head of an agency of an employee detailed under subsection (a) may pay a lodging allowance for the employee subject to the following conditions:

             (A)